andry81/tacklelib/README_EN.txt

  |
  +- `01_preconfigure.*`
  |   #
- |   # Scrtip to make a local preconfigure.
+ |   # Script to make a local preconfigure.
  |
  +- `CMakeLists.txt`
      #